Detectors

 ---|---|

-Mounting height | The field displays the installation height of the diesel engine |
+Mounting height | Detector installation height |

-Azimuth correction | The field displays the angle of installation of the DT in azimuth |
+Azimuth correction | Azimuth angle of the detector |

-Zenith | The field displays the zenith angle of the DT installation |
+Zenith | Zenith angle of the detector installation |

-to edit a section Configuration
+to edit in tab Detector Configuration

 .